skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 .. testcode::

-    # Let’s build an example position using
+    # Building an example position.
-    # what we learned in the Positions chapter.

     from skyfield.api import load